Clon1998/mobileraker_companion/README.md

 The Companion was developed for Python 3.x.
 Please ensure that your system supports Python 3.x.

 ### Python Package Dependencies

+> [!TIP]
+> You can ignore this info if you are not planning on installing the companion manually.
+The installer, docker and kiauh will take care of that.

 The required Python packages for the Companion are listed in the [mobileraker-requirements.txt](scripts/mobileraker-requirements.txt) file.